 The evolution and influence of social presence theory on online learning

 The theory of social presence is perhaps the most popular construct used to describe and understand how people socially interact in online learning environments.
 However, despite its intuitive appeal, researchers and practitioners alike often define and conceptualize this popular construct differently.
 In fact, it is often hard to distinguish between whether someone is talking about social interaction, immediacy, intimacy, emotion, and/or connectedness when they talk about social presence.
-Therefore, the focus of this chapter is on outlining the evolution of the construct of social presence in an effort to understand better its relationship to online learning.
+Therefore, this chapter outlines the evolution of the construct of social presence in an effort to understand better its relationship to online learning.

 Patrick R. Lowenthal.
-"The evolution and influence of social presence theory on online learning" Online education and adult learning: New frontiers for teaching practices.
+"The evolution and influence of social presence theory on online learning" Social computing: Concepts, methodologies, tools, and applications.
 Ed.
-T. T. Kidd.
-Hershey, PA: IGI Global, 2009.
-124-139.
+S. Dasgupta.
+Hershey, PA: IGI Global, 2010.
+113-128.